Luna programme: Rovers

 More sophisticated soft lander craft can deploy wheeled vehicles to explore a wider area of the lunar surface than the immediate landing site.
+Luna program landers with rovers had the generic designations of Ye-8 (E-8 depending on transliteration from Russian).

 The first attempted Lunokhod failed in February 1969.
 Luna 17 (November 1970) and Luna 21 (January 1973) carried Lunokhod vehicles, which were the first robotic wheeled vehicles to explore the Moon's terrain.
 Lunokhod 1 travelled 10.5 km in 322 days and returned more than 20,000 television images and 206 high-resolution panoramas.
-Lunokhod 2 operated for about four months, covered 42 km of terrain, A third Lunokhod was built and intended for launch in 1977, but never flew due to lack of launchers and funding.
+Lunokhod 2 operated for about four months, and covered 42 km of terrain, A third Lunokhod was built and intended for launch in 1977, but never flew due to lack of launchers and funding.